open-telemetry/opentelemetry-collector-contrib/exporter/elasticsearchexporter/README.md

 - `cloudid` (no default): The [Elastic Cloud ID](https://www.elastic.co/guide/en/cloud/current/ec-cloud-id.html) of the Elastic Cloud Cluster to which data will be sent (e.g. `foo:YmFyLmNsb3VkLmVzLmlvJGFiYzEyMyRkZWY0NTY=`)

-If none of the above attributes are specified, one or more Elasticsearch URLs may be specified as a comma-separated list via the `ELASTICSEARCH_URL` environment variable.
-When a list of endpoints is configured, requests will be sent to them in round-robin order for failover.
+When the above settings are missing, `endpoints` will default to the comma-separated `ELASTICSEARCH_URL` environment variable.

 Elasticsearch credentials may be configured via [Authentication configuration](https://github.com/open-telemetry/opentelemetry-collector/blob/main/config/configauth/README.md#authentication-configuration) (`configauth`) settings.
 As a shortcut, the following settings are also supported: